Hatboro-Horsham Senior High School

-Hatboro-Horsham Senior High School is a comprehensive public high school, serving grades 9 -12, located in Horsham, Pennsylvania, about 17 miles outside of Philadelphia.
+Hatboro-Horsham Senior High School is a comprehensive public high school, serving grades 9 -12, located in Horsham Township, Pennsylvania, about 17 miles outside of Philadelphia.
 Hatboro-Horsham Senior High School, a successor of the Loller Academy, originally opened in 1950 on Old York Road in Hatboro following the jointure of the Hatboro-Horsham School District.
-In the 1970s, the school relocated to the campus that currently houses Keith Valley Middle School on Meetinghouse Road.
-In 1991, the school was moved into a brand-new award-winning building, its current location, on Pennsylvania Route 463 (Horsham Road).
+In 1964, the High School relocated to Meetinghouse Road, originally built as Keith Valley Junior High in 1957.
+The Meetinghouse campus currently houses Keith Valley Middle School.
+In 1991, the school was moved into a new building, its current location, on Pennsylvania Route 463 (Horsham Road).
 It is the only high school in the Hatboro-Horsham School District which includes Horsham Township, Montgomery County, Pennsylvania and Hatboro, Pennsylvania.
 Its main feeder school is Keith Valley Middle School.
 Hatboro-Horsham is a member of the Suburban One League Continental Conference and offers a variety of sports programs.
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.

 Hatboro-Horsham Senior High School is recognized by the United States Department of Education as a Blue Ribbon School of Excellence, and has been named one of the top 150 high schools in the nation by Redbook Magazine.
 The school is fully accredited by the Pennsylvania Department of Education and in 2006 was recommended for full accreditation by the Middle States Commission on Secondary Schools.